-The very first step to grilling green is to buy an eco-friendly grill.
+The first step to grilling green is to use an eco-friendly grill.
 Although gas and charcoal grills are high in popularity, they’re low on the environmentally friendly scale.
 A good majority of gas grills are fueled by petroleum or natural gas which are both non-renewable resources.
 Charcoal grills are the most widely used and the most detrimental to the environment.
 They release carbon into the air which negatively impacts the ozone layer and they release particulate matter which can cause health issues to humans after prolonged exposure.

 Pellet grills are the best option since they use renewable biomass fuel made from recycled hardwood sawdust.
 The sawdust is formed into clean-burning wood pellets.
 This reduces landfill waste by turning a waste by-product into a usable fuel source.
 They also burn fuel more efficiently, creating a much cleaner smoke with almost no particulate matter.
 The best pellet grills allow you to grill without exposing your food to direct flame, preventing your food from taking on a layer of carcinogenic creosote char.